meks77/easy-validation/README.md

 * add the possibility to either user error codes or not
 * add the possibility to user custom error messages for the validations
 * maybe add an api to setup if the validation should't stop at the first error.
 That's very complex because of
-  * dependencies between validation steps(eg. if validation x fails valiation y and z shouldn't be executed)
+  * dependencies between validation steps(eg. if validation x fails validation y and z must not be executed)
   * and I am sure because of the things I have currently not in my mind
 * maybe extending maven structure by modules for core, validation without error code, validation with error codes and one for examples
 * adding common validation steps